mr-davtyan/CivicsTest/README.md

 ## Features
 - Django based project.
-- CSS only (no JS) for the main app.
 - View for mobile devices supported.
 - Keeps user session to save the current order and group.